 Availability: Worldwide.
 Shipping information is available here.

-Entroware is another UK-based vendor that specializes in Linux-based laptops, desktop and servers.
+Entroware is another UK-based vendor that specializes in Linux-based laptops, desktop, and servers.

 Like many others on the list, Entroware also has Ubuntu as its choice of Linux distribution.
-Ubuntu MATE is also available as a choice on Entroware Linux laptops.

 Availability: UK, Ireland France, Germany, Italy, Spain

 StarLabs is a manufacturer that features laptops that you can customize to your heart's desire.